AssistiveRoboticsUNH/smart-home/README.md

 `sudo usermod -a -G dialout $USER`

 **Set up for remote control**

-Add this to .bashr or .zshrc
+Add this to .bashr or .zshrc:
 * on board labtop
 ```bash
 # need to add this to onboard labtop that runs roscore